Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 In some cases, this will be straightforward - all required methods would have been implemented in page objects already.
 In other cases, it may be required to implement new page objects from scratch.

-For guide on how writing page objects, components and flows please refer to the [PLACEHOLDER]() page.
+For guide on how writing page objects, components and flows please refer to the [Library Objects](library_objects.md) page.

 ## Top-level `describe` block